What is VPN, How VPN Works and What’s the Use of VPN

 Cybercriminals try to take advantage of enterprise information security breaches to steal trade secrets for sale or blackmail.

 You can usually access VPNs through dedicated applications for both computers and phones.
 But there is a more straightforward option.
-For example, in some browsers such as Opera, Mozilla, VPN is already built-in.
+For example, in some browsers such as UC Browser, Opera, and Mozilla, a VPN is already built-in.

 ScrollTrendy